 Why PSHB Premiums Vary

 The General Schedule (GS) employee and retiree share of the annual premium varies widely among plans.
-In national plans it ranges from about $1,500 to almost $4,500 for individuals in 2025.
+Across all PSHB plans, it ranges from about $400 to almost $12,600 for individuals in 2026.
 What explains these vast premium differences?

 First, plans vary in the kinds of enrollees they attract.
 Some plans attract families who expect higher expenses.
 Some have a disproportionate share of high-cost retirees who joined when premiums were lower and do not realize that their plan is no longer a good buy.
 Unfortunately, Federal agencies all too often neglect to encourage sensible Open Season choices, and employees and retirees are all too often dilatory about looking for savings.
 Despite repeated urging over the years, Congress has failed to address this problem, which could easily be accomplished by a technique called risk adjustment and long used by Medicare.
 Plans that face higher costs must cover those costs through higher premiums.
 Premiums in such plans far exceed the fair value of their benefits.